-(c) Represents legal and advisory fees related to our litigation with Malibu Boats, LLC.
+(c) Represents legal and advisory fees related to our litigation with Malibu Boats, LLC, which includes settling the Malibu patent case.

 (d) Reflects income tax expense at an estimated normalized annual effective income tax rate of 36.0% for the periods presented.